XenotropicDev/TheOracle2/README.md

 note: This is for people that want to change the source code and run their own instance of the bot.
 It's not something most users will want/need to do.
 * Install PostgreSQL Server
 * Create a new database and db user for the bot to use
 * Create a database settings file named `dbSettings.json` so the bot knows how to connect.
-It should have a strcutre similar to this:
+It should have a structure similar to this:
 ```
 {
     "dbConnectionString":"Host=localhost;Port=5432;Database=NameOfDbYouCreated;Username=BotDbUser",